Addressing the Miami Heat Need At Center

 - On October 28, 2008, in his NBA debut, he sprained his right foot when he landed on Derek Fisher’s foot while going for a rebound.
 He would miss the next six games.

 - On February 12, 2009, he bumped knees with Corey Maggette and chipped the patella in his left knee.
-He would miss the next fifteen games.
+He would miss the next 15 games.

 - The next season, 2009-10, was set to be his year.
 He was looking very much like the game-changing talent he was supposed to be.
-Then on December 5, 2009, he landed without contact on his left leg and badly fractured his left patella.
+Then, on December 5, 2009, Oden badly fractured his left patella in a non-contact injury after leaving the ground on defense.
+He was carried off the court on a stretcher.
+He had surgery to re-attach the patella, during which two screws were placed into his knee, the very next day.
 His recovery was projected to take him right up until training camp of 2010.

 - His recovery from his left patella fracture did not progress well.
 The fractured kneecap led to a bought with patellar tendinitis (a.k.a. “jumper’s knee”), which further delayed his projected return to the court into the following season.